miguelangelramirez/httphish/README.md

 Quickly clone a website and launch an HTTP server to phish information with httphish.py 🐍

 Only one Python 3 script with no dependencies!
-Simply run the script, it will automatically download a web page, host it on a local HTTP server and save all POST data sent by visitors.
+Simply run the script, it will automatically download a web page, host it on a local HTTP server and save all POST data sent by visitors (such as login credentials).

 Currently, it only works on simple pages with `<form>` logins.
 It might work on some dynamically loaded pages if they aren't too complex.
 Please see at the bottom of this README for examples of public websites that work and don't work.

-## Prerequisites

-This script currently requires the `wget` command to download websites, so this feature only works on Linux.
+Also, the `wget` command is currently required to download websites, so this feature only works on Linux.
 I will probably eventually add OS detection and use Invoke-WebRequest from PowerShell on Windows, but for now, please download websites manually.
+(Pull requests are welcome!)

 ## How to use